MARMOUSSA/dongle-tracker/README.md

 # 3. Start the development server
 npm start

-# 4. Open in browser
+# 4. Open in browser and authenticate
 # Navigate to http://localhost:3000
+# Enter the 4-digit access code (contact admin for credentials)
 ```

 ### Environment Variables